 How Can HIPAA Covered Entities Remain HIPAA Compliant when Sharing Sensitive Files?

-HIPAA compliant data transfers Must be done using a secure, encrypted connection to transfer patient data from one place to another.
+HIPAA compliant data transfers Must be done using secure sockets layer encryption to transfer patient data from one place to another.

 PHI consists of all the data your organization holds on your patients that relate to their past, present or future health condition.